yarel2l/website_1_0/README.md

         Put it here.
 Use format: [# info about it]

 ### Configuration
-Set initial settings for homepage.
+Set initial settings for homepage:
     - Header Video
     - Sections (Header menu navigation, Services, Portfolio, Promotional, Team, Contacts, Map, Footer)

-Models:
+####  Models:
         1. Website
         2. SocialNetworks

 - Changes:
         Put it here.
 Use format: [# info about it]